 The best sport films and documentaries on BT Sport, Netflix and Prime Video

-From The Last Dance to Sunderland 'Till I Die, we round up the best shows to stream.
+From Diego Maradona to The Last Dance, we round up the best shows to stream.

 BT Sport, Netflix and Amazon Prime Video are stuffed with TV series, films and documentaries that show a side of your favourite sports you’ve never seen before.

-From historical series about the birth of football and beautiful films about legends of the game to behind-the-scenes footage of the fiercest contest in cricket and an intimate look at life in the F1 fast lane, there is something for every sports fan will love.
+From beautiful films about legends of football to behind-the-scenes footage of the fiercest contest in cricket and an intimate look at life in the F1 fast lane, there is something every sports fan will love.

-Here are our top tips for the best sport to watch while the sport stops…
+Here are our tips for the best sport documentaries to stream and watch now...

 BT Sport Films

-The latest acclaimed documentary from BT Sport Films celebrates one of English football’s greatest ever goalscorers, Jimmy Greaves.
+An acclaimed documentary from BT Sport Films which celebrates one of English football’s greatest ever goalscorers, Jimmy Greaves.

 Greavsie is a rags-to-riches story filled with pain and glory.
 The documentary offers incredible footage as well as an insight into a legend of the game whose records are comparable to modern stars Cristiano Ronaldo and Lionel Messi.